About electric and magnetic fields

 |Electrical device||6" from source2||1' from source||2' from source||4' from source|

-Transmission lines, a key component of the electrical grid, deliver power to your home and can be located overhead or underground.
+Transmission and distribution lines, essential components of the electrical grid, deliver power to neighborhoods, businesses, and homes.
+Power lines can be located overhead or underground.
 Peak EMF levels resulting from power lines can vary considerably depending on the amount of current carried by the line, whether the line is located overhead or underground, and the distance from the power line.

 Typical EMF levels near SRP power lines (mG)4